-As an HR Manager you surely love to organize yourself and plan things.
+As an HR Manager you surely love to organise yourself and plan things.
 That is why Factorial is going to tell you all about Bank Holidays 2019 in the UK but specifically about Bank Holidays in Scotland.
 To help you plan and manage it all even better this year!

 In the UK despite having some general national Holidays, Bank Holidays varies from a country to another.
 6 of those Bank Holidays are nationwide, 2 only takes place in England and Wales, 3 in Scotland and 4 in Northern Ireland.
 So depending from were your offices are located your employees will enjoy a different amount of free days.